Buy the best security alarm system for your flat/apartment

-The first important factor which will often affect the type of alarm you require is tenure.
-Do you own or rent your flat/apartment.
+The first important factor which often affects the type of alarm you require is whether you own or rent your flat/apartment.

 If you rent an apartment, you're probably already aware that there's certain things you can and can't do to it.
 So, if you want a security system, your first port of call should be your landlord.
 You must get their permission!
 If they're not keen on the idea simply because they're concerned about the installation process leaving holes in their walls, readon on, we have some good news.